lafriedel/100-days-of-code/log.md

 **Today's Progress**:  Tried to solve an algorithm to no avail.

 **Thoughts:** Sigh.
 On the plus side, I've made it a quarter of the way through my challenge.

+### R1D26: 2/3/18

+**Today's Progress**:  I solved an algorithm without looking at any hints!
+It is to determine where a number fits into a numerically-sorted array, and then return its index.

+**Thoughts:** After my previous day of frustration (mostly with .filter() and callback functions - I really need help understanding these), this makes me feel better.
+I'm still totally struggling with understanding .filter() and its proper syntax and capabilities.